How to Boost Your Dog's Immune System

 1. Support Gut Health with Daily Probiotics

-Since 70% of immune function is gut-based, this is the single most impactful thing you can do.
+Because gut health is closely tied to immune signaling, daily gut support is a practical place to start.
 Probiotics support immunity through multiple mechanisms: they strengthen the intestinal barrier (preventing pathogens from entering the bloodstream), stimulate the production of immunoglobulin A (IgA — the body's first-line antibody), compete with harmful bacteria for resources, and train the immune system to distinguish between threats and harmless substances.

-A multi-strain probiotic that includes postbiotics provides the most comprehensive immune support.
-Postbiotics — the bioactive compounds produced by probiotic bacteria — have direct immunomodulatory effects, meaning they help calibrate immune responses to be strong but not overreactive (which is what causes dog allergy supplement guide and autoimmune issues).
+A multi-strain probiotic that includes postbiotics may provide broader immune-routine support than a probiotic-only formula.
+Postbiotics — the bioactive compounds produced by probiotic bacteria — are studied for immunomodulatory effects, meaning they may help support balanced immune responses (which is what causes dog allergy supplement guide and autoimmune issues).

-Plentum's 12-in-1 formula combines probiotics, postbiotics, and colostrum specifically to address this gut-immune connection.
+Plentum's 9-ingredient formula combines prebiotic fiber, postbiotics, and colostrum to support this gut-immune connection.
 Colostrum is rich in immunoglobulins (antibodies) and lactoferrin, which directly support immune defense while the probiotics maintain the gut environment where most immune activity occurs.

 2. Feed a Balanced, Nutrient-Dense Diet